shashank492/Banking-Customer-Risk-Revenue-Analytics/README.md

 **Workflow:** Raw Data → Cleaning → MySQL → Python → Power BI → Business Insights → Recommendations

-> ABC Bank and all data are fictional and created for educational/portfolio purposes.
+>  Bank and all data are fictional and created for educational/portfolio purposes.

 ## Business Problem
-ABC Bank wants to understand customer activity, churn, customer value, complaints and loan risk.
+ Bank wants to understand customer activity, churn, customer value, complaints and loan risk.

 Key questions:
 - Where is the customer base concentrated?